 Free Wi-Fi: There is a free Wi-Fi service in the CCCB’s Hall, the CCCB Archive and at the C3Bar.

-The CCCB’s Social Programme includes the social education programme Apropa Cultura and the Alzheimer Programme, a cultural programme for Alzheimer’s patients and their family members and carers.
+The CCCB also offers a Social Programme with various initiatives to allow everyone access to culture.
+It includes the socio-educational programme Apropa Cultura and the Alzheimer Programme, a cultural programme for Alzheimer patients and their families and carers.